 The band included more intimate set during the middle of their headline set, Stereophonics who are formed by Kelly Jones (on Lead vocals, lead guitar and keyboards/piano), Richard Jones (on Bass, harmonica and backing vocals), Adam Zindani (on Rhythm guitar and backing vocals) and Jamie Morrison (on Drums and percussion).
 The band performed at end of the walkway platform and performed acoustic versions of ‘I Wouldn’t Believe Your Radio’ and their well-known cover of ‘Handbags and Gladrags’.

 As always Kelly Jones was on top form, his guitar solo during Sunny went down a storm with the crowd and He continued to perform more belters like ‘Just Looking’, ‘Indian Summer’, ‘Traffic’ and ended their set with massive classics ‘A Thousand Trees’, ‘Local Boy In The Photograph’ and ‘The Bartender and the Thief’ which sent the crowd into wild moshing.

-As the crowd chanted ‘one more song’, Kelly and co reappeared on stage for two more songs, one being massive hit which wouldn’t be a Stereophonics show without being played and one being another great song from one of newest albums.
+As the crowd chanted ‘one more song’, Kelly and co reappeared on stage for two more songs, one being massive hit which wouldn’t be a Stereophonics show without being played and one is another great song from one of newest albums.
 The last two tracks played were ‘Mr & Mrs Smith’ and ‘Dakota’.
-Overall it was great well worth wait for Stereophonics headline set and everyone left THIS IS TOMORROW 2019 with great spirit and looking forward to see what 2020’s festival has install for Newcastle at Exhibition Park.
+Overall it was great well worth wait for Stereophonics headline set and everyone left THIS IS TOMORROW 2019 with great spirit and looking forward to seeing what 2020’s festival has to install for Newcastle at Exhibition Park.